RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ---

 <div class="alert">
- Unfortunately, due to the uncertainty of the date when we will be able to reopen our reading rooms, the RAC Research Stipend awards program will be suspended for 2022.
-The next deadline for submission will be in Fall 2022 for awards in Spring 2023.
+The next deadline for submission of applications to the RAC Research Stipend awards program will be November 1, 2022 for awards in spring 2023.
+The application form will be available in late August, 2022.
 </div>

 ## About the RAC Stipend Program